Charging for remediation work

 In line with the government’s rules, our policy protects leaseholders where their home meets one of the following conditions:

 The rules are different if the person who owned the home on 14 February 2022 lived elsewhere and owned more than two other homes in the UK on that date.
-For more information, if this applies to you, please email our Fire Safety Engagement team.
+To find out if this applies to you, email our Fire Safety Engagement team.

 Cases where leaseholders are protected from building safety costs